Home / Professional Development / APS Awards / Researchers / Gastrointestinal & Liver Physiology Section Research Recognition Award

 The application package includes:

-• A one-page statement to indicate applicant's contribution to the research, the broader importance of the research and the applicant's research goals.
+• One-page statement to indicate the applicant's contribution to the research, the broader importance of the research and the applicant's research goals.
 This statement should be written by the trainee and signed by the mentor.

 • Biosketch (National Institutes of Health or National Science Foundation format).